top of page

 Steven Miller (Williams College) is working in analytic number theory, random matrix theory, and probability.
 He has been the director of the SMALL REU program for over a decade.

-At the 2024 Polymath Jr, Steven will run projects in number theory, More details to appear.
+At the 2024 Polymath Jr, Steven will run projects in number theory.

 Radu_Photo_2022adjusted_1.jpg